AiSuccessNow/Wine-Quality-Analysis/README.md

 ## Introduction
 A wine quality dataset was used to provide the framework for our project.
 The dataset contains information about red and white Vinho Verde wine samples from Northern Portugal.
 The data models the quality of wine based on physiochemical tests.

 This analysis focused on leveraging the fundamental elements provided within the dataset and presenting them to potential winemakers.
-Collectively, we researched which factors contribute to high-quality wine and created visualizations based on our findings.
-Understanding these factors provided some basic knowledge required to sell high-quality wine.
+A thorough investigation was conducted into the factors contributing to high-quality wine and developed visualizations to illustrate these findings.
+Gaining insights into these factors has equipped us with the fundamental knowledge to provide insights into high-quality wine.

 ## Factors Analyzed
 The following factors focused on: fixed acidity, volatile acidity, citric acid, sulphates, chlorides, residual sugar, pH, and alcohol.

-The analysis focuses on the acidity contents of wine since acids contribute to the overall taste.
-The wine's acidity is directly correlated with pH, stability and colour.
+The analysis focused on the acidity contents of wine since acids contribute to the overall taste.
+Acidity in wine has a strong relationship to pH, stability, and color.

 ### Fixed Acidity
 - Average: 7.22